Korean National Youth Association: Activation

-The Liberal Party's national convention was supposed to convene within 40 days of the government's election, but the Jokcheong faction was engulfed in unprecedented political infighting as the party was expected to make contributions based on the outcome of the election.
-The genealogy criticized those who were uncooperative in the elections while launching attacks outside the party.
-At that time, he accused Prime Minister Chang Taek-sang and Interior Minister Kim Tae-sun of violating the election law while even declaring a political struggle.
+The Liberal Party's national convention was scheduled to convene within 40 days of the government's election.
+However, the Jokcheong faction became embroiled in significant political infighting, as it expected to gain influence based on the election results.
+The faction criticized those within the party who had been uncooperative during the elections.
+During this period, the faction also accused Prime Minister Chang Taek-sang and Interior Minister Kim Tae-sun of violating election law, leading to an open political struggle.

-Kim Tae-sun resigned as Seoul's special mayor after losing his job while Chang Taek-sang stepped down as prime minister after being embroiled in a political maneuver called "the high-profile case".
-A national convention led by the Jokcheong faction for purging after the political and non-government elections was held in Daejeon in May 1953.
-It was also said that the contest was the culmination of a religious struggle within the Liberal Party, which led to the self-destruction of the Korean National Youth Association at that time.
+Subsequently, Kim Tae-sun resigned as mayor of Seoul, and Chang Taek-sang stepped down as prime minister after being involved in a political scandal known as the "Go Si-jin incident."
+In May 1953, a national convention led by the Jokcheong faction was held in Daejeon to consolidate power following the political and non-governmental elections.
+According to some observers, the intra-party conflict that culminated at this convention represented a religious struggle within the Liberal Party, which ultimately led to the effective dissolution of the Jokcheong faction's influence.

-Rhee released a statement on the elimination of the Jokcheong faction in September of the same year.
-In the statement, called "special division," Rhee made an unprecedented, tough decision: "There are those in the Liberal Party who are mainly the old generation of the people, who are antagonizing my intentions and harming the unity of the party and putting the spirit of the whole nation at risk, and this should be purged even if they suffer the pain of being a mere".
+In September 1953, Rhee issued a statement calling for the elimination of the Jokcheong faction.
+In the statement, he argued that certain members of the Liberal Party, primarily from the older generation, were opposing his intentions and harming party unity, thereby endangering the national spirit.
+He declared that these elements should be purged, even if it caused them pain.

-At the same time, Lee Beom-seok decided on the principle of integration into the Great Korean Young Adults Association and selected five representatives from the Liberal Party.
-Thus, the following year, in January 1954, the association was finally disbanded, saying, "The merits and demerits of our youth movement will be duly assessed when the Korean people revive".
+Following these events, Lee Beom-seok agreed to integrate the Jokcheong into the Great Korean Young Adults Association and appointed five representatives from the Liberal Party to oversee the process.
+Consequently, in January 1954, the Jokcheong was formally dissolved.
+In a final statement, the organization remarked that "the merits and demerits of our youth movement will be duly assessed when the Korean people revive."